 Okay fine, but the puppy will remain available until you do, and I can't just drop everything to meet with you right then.
 We will have to arrange an appointment/meeting.
-My husband and I work full time, so clear a day on a weekend.
+My husband and I work full time, so clear a day on a weekend - and AFTER vaccinations.

 "Can I pay a deposit to hold that pup until we know eye color and then you refund it if they aren't blue?"

 If you want strictly blue eyes, that is your preference.
 It's your money.
 If we have one, great, but these pups should not be judged based on eye color.
 I would be far more worried about the general health of the puppy instead.
 Like humans, they are all unique individuals.
 I don't like to be questioned repeatedly about eye color- once or twice is okay, but not every single day.

 Actually had someone get offended when they asked me for the 15th time what color their puppy's eyes were going to be - that they hoped her eyes would stay blue, so I asked them - well if they don't, are you going to love her less?

 It gets really old - and if I had a nickel for every time I've been asked that, I would have a much, much nicer house, be retired, and sipping coke ("pop" for northerners or "soda" if you're from the northwest) while servants wait on me hand and foot.

 "Can you tell me what color the puppy's eyes are?"